What I Know About Catching Catfish

 Rods

-For trophy blues and flatheads, step up to heavy or extra-heavy rods designed for big game.
-These fish pull hard, and undersized equipment leads to lost fish and exhausted anglers.
+Chasing trophy blues and flatheads?
+Step up to heavy or extra-heavy.
+These fish can pull twenty pounds of drag and keep swimming.
+Undersized equipment means lost fish and sore arms.

 Reels

-Set your drag below the line’s breaking strength and check it before every session.
-More big catfish are lost to locked drags than any other equipment failure.
+Set your drag below your line’s breaking strength and check it before every session.
+I cannot stress this enough.
+More big catfish are lost to locked drags than any other single equipment failure.
+I watched a guy break a rod over a blue cat because his drag was cranked to zero.
+Don’t be that guy.

 Line

-Monofilament remains my primary choice for most catfishing.
-It’s forgiving, handles abrasion well, and the stretch helps with hooksets on running fish.
-I use 20-pound test for channels, 30-40 pound for blues, and 50-65 pound for flatheads.
+Monofilament is still my primary.
+It’s forgiving, handles abrasion well, and that stretch helps with hooksets on running fish.
+Twenty-pound test for channels, thirty to forty for blues, fifty to sixty-five for flatheads.

-Braided line has advantages in heavy cover and deep water, but its lack of stretch requires more attention to drag settings.
-If you use braid, add a monofilament or fluorocarbon leader for abrasion resistance near the hook.
+Braid has its place in heavy cover and deep water, but zero stretch means you need to baby your drag settings.
+Run a mono or fluoro leader for abrasion resistance near the hook if you go braid.

 Terminal Tackle

-Sinkers depend on current.
-Bank sinkers and no-roll weights anchor baits in rivers.
-Egg sinkers work for slip-rig presentations in lakes.
-Carry multiple sizes; conditions change, and the right weight keeps bait in the strike zone.
+Sinker weight depends on current.
+Bank sinkers and no-roll weights for rivers.
+Egg sinkers for slip rigs in still water.
+Carry a range of sizes because conditions change and the right weight keeps your bait in the zone.

 Proven Catfish Rigs